a-b-street/abstreet/docs/book/src/gridlock.md

   it.
 Such actions range from individual decisions of drivers to police manually controlling traffic.
 Intelligent avoidance of gridlock is not simulated and is extremely hard to simulate.
+- Vehicles will wait in lane filled with already waiting vehicles, even if there is a completely empty lane allowing travel in desired direction.
+It makes easier for entire lane between crossings to fill, contributing to gridlocks.
+  Note that while this and other clearly stupid behaviors are clearly unrealistic, it is not trivial to implement more realistic and more efficient decisions.

 ## Solutions